Ortiz holds off Johnson, Matsuyama for 1st PGA Tour victory

 Johnson had another birdie putt catch the lip on the next hole.

 Matsuyama briefly tied for the lead with birdies on the 16th and 17th, making a 15-footer on the 17th just moments before Ortiz made his birdie on the 16th.
+He narrowly missed a shot at a third straight birdie on the 18th and shot 63.

 Ortiz finished at 13-under 267.

-Sam Burns, the 54-hole leader, had a 72 and Jason Day closed with a 71.
+Sam Burns, the 54-hole leader, had a 72 and Day closed with a 71.
 Neither was a factor for much of the day.
 This was about Ortiz holding off two players with plenty of experience winning and tasting it for the first time.

+Brooks Koepka, who consulted on the redo of Memorial Park, had a 65-65 weekend and tied for fifth in his final start before the Masters.
+It also bodes well for Johnson, who goes into Augusta National as the No. 1 player in the world for the third time in the last four years.

+Johnson has not finished outside the top six in his last six tournaments.
+That includes two victories and two runner-up finishes.